-Identity Governance Administration (IGA) provides the foundation for identity management, allowing organisations to ensure that processes are in place to validate and certify user access levels and requests, so users are only granted the minimum access they need to carry out their role.
-Without having IGA in place, organisations face a real security risk that users may gain blanket access to all applications which is accumulated over their tenure.
+Identity Governance & Administration (IGA) provides the foundation for identity management, allowing organizations to ensure that processes are in place to validate and certify user access levels and requests, so users are only granted the minimum access they need to carry out their role.
+Without having IGA in place, organizations face a real security risk that users may gain blanket access to all applications which is accumulated over their tenure.

-If you are wondering whether your organisation needs an Identity Governance and Administration (IGA) platform, consider the following questions:
+If you are wondering whether your organization needs an Identity Governance & Administration (IGA) platform, consider the following questions:

 - Do you have the tools to make sure that your users have the right access to the right systems and data?